-If your formative teenage years were spent alongside Andrew Reynolds and Erik Ellington at their most indulgent, it seems fairly natural to consider that at a point, after being in the spotlight for some time, your motivation towards professional skateboarding might fall by the wayside in a similar manner.
+If your formative teenage years were spent alongside Andrew Reynolds and Erik Ellington at their most indulgent, it’s fairly natural to consider that at point – after being in the spotlight for some time – your motivation towards professional skateboarding might fall by the wayside in a similar manner.

 This was the case for Kevin ‘Spanky’ Long.
-However, after a turbulent couple of years, that saw him dropped from both long-term sponsors Baker Skateboards and Emerica, Spanky figured things out and now looks better on a board than he ever has.
-Much like those aforementioned Baker and Deathwish boss men also do.
+However, after a turbulent period that saw him dropped from long-term sponsors Baker Skateboards and Emerica, Spanky looks better on a board than he ever has.
+(Much like the aforementioned Baker and Deathwish bossmen also do.)

-There was no doubting the genuine appreciation that Spanky showed as countless people congratulated him following the premiere, sincerely thanking every person who shook his hand with a boyish grin and look of surprise on his face.
-Skateboarding loves a comeback story, and Kevin didn’t expect his re-embrace by skateboarding, nor is he taking it for granted.
+There was no doubting the genuine appreciation he showed as countless people congratulated him following the premiere, sincerely thanking every person who shook his hand with a boyish grin and look of surprise on his face.
+Skateboarding loves a comeback story and Kevin didn’t expect to be embraced again, nor is he taking it for granted.

-I was always a big fan of Emerica and when I was a kid I was buying Emerica shoes.
-Way back when it was Jamie Thomas shoes and all that.
-I was a big fan of Andrew, Ed (Templeton) and both of those camps – the Toy Machine guys and, back then, the PissDrunx guys.
-I was fully raised on all of that and obsessed with that side of skating.
+I was always a big fan and I was buying Emerica shoes when I was a kid, way back when it was Jamie Thomas and all that.
+I was a big fan of Andrew, Ed [Templeton] and both of those camps, the Toy Machine and PissDrunx guys.
+I was raised on all that and obsessed with that side of skating.

 Were you riding for City Stars when you first started getting hooked up by Emerica?
-Bryan Herman and Leo Romero and you all came along at the same time, was it through Justin Regan that the connection came about?
+Bryan Herman, Leo Romero and yourself all came along at the same time.
+Was that through [former Emerica TM] Justin Regan?

 Yeah, I believe it was right around then.
 I was skating with Mikey Taylor and Paul Rodriguez a lot and they were on éS.
 They were always going down to Sole Tech and I got introduced through them.
-We all came along through different sorts of hookups, it was all around the same time, and Regan was really the ringleader for the whole Emerica team at that point.
-He was like the fucking godfather over there so he took us all under the wing.
+We all came along through different sorts of hookups, around the same time, and Regan was the ringleader for the whole Emerica team at that point.
+He was the fucking godfather over there so he took us all under the wing.

 How old were you at this point?

-I want to say seventeen or something like that – maybe a little younger.
-We got an ad together, we all had sequences in one ad; I think it was me, Bryan and Matt Allen.
-That was right around the time that Emerica were working on This Is Skateboarding and were still trying us all out.
+I want to say seventeen or something, maybe a little younger.
+We got an ad together, we all had sequences, I think it was me, Bryan and Matt Allen.
+That was right around the time Emerica were working on This Is Skateboarding and they were still trying us all out.
 I guess we were the little buddies that stuck.

 Did the nickname ‘Spanky’ come from the Emerica guys?